bloa/magpie/USAGE.md

     ├── magpie_repair.py
     └── magpie_runtime.py

-Because they are located in a sub-folder and not at top-level, they require a little bit of Python magic speech (e.g., `python -m bin.magpie_runtime` instead of `python magpie_runtime.py`).
+Because they are located in a sub-folder and not at top-level, they require a little bit of Python magic speech (e.g., `python3 -m bin.magpie_runtime` instead of `python3 magpie_runtime.py`).
 To simplify usage we strongly recommend writing your own customised entry point and running it from top-level.

 For the sake of genericity, note that all four scripts only target lines of code mutations and use a basic local search.